Self-isolation support grant

 How to apply

 Apply online and submit your supporting evidence.
-You can apply at any point during the 14 day self-isolation period.
+You can apply at any point during the 10 day self-isolation period.
+(Move from 14 to 10 days takes effect from Monday 14 December 2020.)

 Self-isolation support grant online form